clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 sump relburnin=yes burninfrac=0.25;
 end;

-> Be very careful with commas and semi-colons.
-One incorrect syntactical
+> :exclamation: Be very careful with commas and semi-colons.
+One
-> issue, and MrBayes will stop running and report an error.
+> incorrect syntactical issue, and MrBayes will stop running and report
+> an error.

 As outlined in Tutorial 2, you would open the two .p files (run1 and run2) from the analysis in Tracer to check for mcmc convergence (ESS